Sheikyon/shortest-path-algorithm/README.md

-# shortest-path-algorithm
-An approach to Dijkstra's algorithm (of graph theory) in R.
+# Dijkstra's algorithm applied to R